randsleadershipslack/documents-and-resources/code-of-conduct.md

 2. How the data will be used
 3. When and how the results will be shared with the channel

-Examples of channels which explicitly allow commercial activity include:
+Examples of channels which currently explicitly allow commercial activity include:

 * #conferences
 * #consulting-gigs